-However, there are some aspects of prepping which are unique to people on plant-based diets.
+However, some aspects of prepping are unique to people on plant-based diets.
 Here are 9 things you need to consider as a vegan prepper.

 1. Diversify Protein Sources

-As far as disaster food goes, I actually think vegans are at an advantage.
-We already don’t rely on the animal-food supply chain which can easily get disrupted.
+As far as disaster food goes, I think vegans are at an advantage.
+We already don’t rely on the animal-food supply chain, which can easily get disrupted.

-Luckily, there are plenty of vegan proteins which stockpile well.
-Make sure to have a good variety of these so you don’t get stuck eating the same protein every day.
+Luckily, there are plenty of vegan proteins that stockpile well.
+Make sure to have a good variety of these so you don’t get stuck eating the same protein daily.

 - Beans and lentils: Preferably multiple types of legumes, canned and dried